Rafase282/MyFCCWiki/Basic JavaScript.md

 JavaScript uses use the - symbol for subtraction. `var difference = 45 - 33;`

 ## Multiply Two Numbers with JavaScript
-JavaScript uses use the * symbol for multiplication.
+JavaScript uses use the `*` symbol for multiplication.

 `var product = 8 * 10;`

 ## Divide One Number by Another with JavaScript
-JavaScript uses use the / symbol for division. `var quotient = 66 / 33;`
+JavaScript uses use the `/` symbol for division. `var quotient = 66 / 33;`

 ## Create Decimal Numbers with JavaScript
-JavaScript number variables can also have decimals. `var myDecimal = 2.8;`
+JavaScript number variables can have decimals. `var myDecimal = 2.8;`

 ## Perform Arithmetic Operations on Decimals with JavaScript
-In JavaScript, you can also perform calculations with decimal numbers, just like whole numbers.
+In JavaScript, you can perform calculations with decimal numbers, just like whole numbers.

 `var quotient = 4.4 / 2.0; // equals 2.2`